miniconnect/holodb/README.md

 ## A holographic database

-HoloDB is a storage engine for the `rdbms-framework`, which introduces the concept of *holographic databases*.
+HoloDB is a storage implementation of [miniconnect](https://github.com/miniconnect/miniconnect), which introduces the concept of *holographic databases*.

 It provides an arbitrarily large database filled with constrained random data.